-On 25 September 1869, Thomas Allan advertised in the Otago Witness, that he was operating his Exhibition Nursery from Cumberland Street, his seed warehouse at the Cutting and had another premises at Forbury, in the south of Dunedin.
+On 25 September 1869, Thomas Allan advertised in the Otago Witness, that he was operating his Exhibition Nursery from Cumberland Street, his seed warehouse at the Cutting and had a nursery at Forbury, in the south of Dunedin.
 The 16 acres of Forbury land was transformed into nursery gardens and pleasure grounds.

 In 1872 he advertised his “stock of Fruit and Forest Trees, Ornamental Flowering, and other Shrubs and Trees, comprising 8000, Apples and Pears in 70 different varieties —all splendid, clean, healthy trees, 1, 2, 3, and 4 years, from 12s. per dozen.
 Plums and Cherries, 3 and 4 years, 18s. to 3 per dozen.
 Peaches Apricots, Nectarines Almonds, Quinces, filberts, Hazels, &c.
 300,000 Thorn Quicks, 1, 2, and 3 years 20,000 Forest Trees, in Great Variety.
 Up-Country Orders Carefully Packed, and Executed with Despatch.”